 What Actually Happened

 Tesla’s leadership did everything right on AI adoption.
-They set up an enterprise agreement, pushed approved models, built internal security policies, created dashboards that ranked engineers by token consumption to encourage usage.
+They set up an enterprise agreement, pushed approved models, built internal security policies, and created dashboards that ranked engineers by token consumption to encourage usage.
 Adoption went up.
 Then the bills arrived.

 xAI is Elon Musk’s AI company.
 Grok is its flagship model.
 Excluding xAI from the cap is structurally equivalent to saying: if you want to spend more on AI tools, use ours.